An Advocacy and Public Policy Learning Cohort

 What is the time commitment?

 The CARE Fellowship requires participants to make a significant time commitment.
-Fellows meet once a month as a group between October 2021 and June 2022.
-Participants should also expect an additional six hours of work prior to the first session and one to two hours of work each month, including completion of a policy project at the end of the fellowship.
+Fellows meet as a group one day per month for six to eight hours between October 2022 and June 2023.
+Participants should also expect an additional four hours of work prior to the first session and one to two hours of work each month, including completion of a policy project at the end of the fellowship.

 You are expected to participate in all program activities if you are accepted as a fellow.